Pop quiz: Do you know more about driving than Indy race car driver Johnny Unser of the Unser Racing Family?

-“I’m extra careful about checking the fluids, the windshield wipers, and the washer fluid, and the tire pressure,” says Unser.
+“I’m extra careful about checking the fluids, the windshield wipers, the washer fluid and the tire pressure,” says Unser.
 “A lot of people also forget to check their tires’ pressure.”

 Incorrect tire pressure can cause a blow out or flat.
 It also reduces fuel efficiency and causes uneven wear of the tires.